Getting Started: Where to begin.

 "Happy is the man who finds wisdom, and the man that getteth understanding."
 (Proverbs 3:13)

-According to The American Library Association (2000) "Information Literacy" is a set of abilities requiring individuals to "recognize when information is needed and have the ability to locate, evaluate and use effectively the needed information."
+According to The American Library Association (2000), "Information Literacy" is a set of abilities requiring individuals to "recognize when information is needed and can locate, evaluate and use the needed information effectively."
 To learn more about the standards of information literacy, please visit at http://www.ala.org

 The standards were also adopted by the American Association for Higher Education (AAHE) in 1999, including the Council of Independent Colleges in 2004.
 Below are the five basic tenets of Information Literacy Standards: